awsdocs/aws-cost-management-user-guide/doc_source/budgets-delete.md

 # Deleting a Budget<a name="budgets-delete"></a>

-You can delete your budgets and the associated notifications at any time\.
+You can delete your budgets and the associated email and Amazon SNS notifications at any time\.
 You can't recover a budget after you delete it\.
+Deleting a budget also deletes all notifications and notification subscribers\.

 **To delete a budget**